 If you owe federal taxes in an amount greater than the tax credit, the entire 30% federal tax credit can be used in the tax year you install your solar system.
 If you owe less than the tax credit amount, it can be spread over five tax years.
-We recommend for you to contact your tax adviser for more detailed information.
+We recommend that you contact your tax adviser for more detailed information.

 When will it pay off?
 What’s the return on investment?

-On average, payoff is around 9-12 years.
-However, with some financing options, payoff can begin immediately in that your monthly payment on the loan could be less than the amount of money you save on your electric bill.
+On average, the payoff is around 9-12 years.
+However, with some financing options, the payoff can begin immediately in that your monthly payment on the loan could be less than the amount of money you save on your electric bill.
 Commercial properties can have an even better payoff due to depreciation.

 The estimated annual returns for solar are around 6% which over 20 years comes to a double in return on investment.
 An additional savings bonus for solar is that it’s estimated that there will be a 2% annual increase in the cost of electricity.